BenoitBarbereau/maskrcnn_inference_with_workers/README.md

 # Abstract
 This is a flask webapplication.
 The interface on the browser is used to send a bunch of images and display inferences of maskrcnn as a result.

-The backend use python (flask, celery, tensorflow-keras, opencv) and redis for queuing tasks.
+The backend is built with python (flask, celery, tensorflow-keras, opencv) and redis for queuing tasks.

 here the result: